The Theological Crisis

 Zophar's disquieting thoughts on account of Job's comments show that he is momentarily shaken in his position.
 However, in the next verses, we see that he reverts back to his initial argument.

-27The heavens will reveal his guilt,
+27“The heavens will reveal his iniquity,

 And the earth will rise up against him.

-28The increase of his house will disappear;
+28“The increase of his house will depart;

-His possessions will flow away on the day of His anger.
+His possessions will flow away in the day of His anger.

-The inheritance decreed to him by God."
+Even the heritage decreed to him by God.”

 Zophar continues to argue that no matter how rich, no matter how favored or how high a position one has, if he has sinned somehow, he will be brought low.
 He speculates that while Job's arguments and claims may have affected him, he declares that he does not know any more than Job all of the circumstances surrounding his situation.
 He also rejects Job's declaration that he is an innocent man who still trusts God to vindicate him.